Kazuma Kiryu: Personality and development

 Across all these games, the development team developed a sturdy understanding of his personality, and there was a lot of effort put into making the character attractive to the audiences as a result of being the only playable character.
 By Yakuza 4, Kiryu was seen as "indestructible" by the staff, and as a result, he was made the last character playable in the game, following three new characters that stood out thanks to their different traits.
-In localizing the games, the character was often referred to by his first name, but by Yakuza 4, producer Yasuhiro Noguchi made him most commonly called Kiryu in an attempt to make him fit with the other main characters also called by their last names.
 For Yakuza 5, while once again there were other protagonists alongside Kiryu, a new one, Haruka, was added as playable for the first time in order to make her character arc connect with the role of Kiryu and the other characters.
 Kiryu was made into a taxi driver but in a new city where he is not known by other people, this was done by the staff as they thought it would be the best choice for him.

-"Kazuma Kiryu is a modern version of a typical Japanese hero.
-He has inherited the spirit of a samurai who lives by the way of the sword, and in embracing elements like that, a man should not talk too much, not act in groups, and above all, be strong.
-The main characters in traditional Japanese "Ninkyo" movies are usually like this."

-— Masayoshi Yokoyama, "Yakuza: Like A Dragon Dev Explains Creating A New Hero And What's Next".

 For the prequel Yakuza 0 Sega wanted to make Goro Majima stand out from Kiryu as in this title the two share the role of protagonists.
 Sega described Kiryu as a "straight man trait – tough but honorable and keeps to himself a bit" implying there are not too many difficulties in writing him.
 Through this game and the remake of the first game, Kiwami, the relationship between Kiryu and Majima is explored more deeply in contrast to the initial game of the franchise, most notably because of the changes made to Majima's characterization and the way he sees Kiryu's actions, while being both friends and enemies at the same time.
 Yakuza 0 also served as a story of Kiryu that Sega wanted players to know before reaching Yakuza 6.
 Kiryu's traits in Yakuza 0 were specifically changed to a "loose-cannon hot-head" to the point where long-time fans would be surprised by his actions.
 However, chief producer and writer Masayoshi Yokoyama stated the character would mature across the storyline.
 Despite Kiryu's fame, developer Daisuke Sato noted that players ended up enjoying Majima far more in the franchise.